eMedicine Specialties > Pediatrics: Genetics and Metabolic Disease > Metabolic Diseases

 Age

-As a point of emphasis, Sly syndrome is one of the few MPSs and lysosomal storage diseases that may be clinically evident at birth, and even the most severe defects may appear prenatally.
-In other forms, defects may present during the first years of life.
-In the milder forms, clinical features may not be evident until later.
+Sly syndrome may be present at birth.
+Some affected individuals present with severe prenatal defects.
+In other forms, clinical abnormalities may develop within the first few years of life.
+In milder forms, clinical features may not be evident until later in life.

 History

-Similar to most other mucopolysaccharidoses (MPSs), severity of symptoms in patients with MPS VII widely varies.
-Mucopolysaccharidosis type VII (MPS VII) is a progressive, debilitating, and often life-threatening disease that affects multiple organ-system.
+As with most other mucopolysaccharidoses (MPSs), the severity of symptoms in patients with Sly syndrome (mucopolysaccharidosis type VII [MPS VII]) varies widely.
+Sly syndrome is a progressive, debilitating, and life-threatening disease that affects multiple organ systems.[6, 1]

-• Mental retardation is a common feature of Sly syndrome but is usually moderate and nonprogressive.
+Mental retardation is a common feature of Sly syndrome but usually is moderate and nonprogressive.
+Other CNS concerns include hydrocephalus and neurodegenerative processes.

 Physical

-• Severe and early onset form (present at birth or during the first 4 y of life): This includes the prenatal form, as with nonimmune hydrops fetalis and severe neonatal forms presenting with neonatal cholestasis with hepatosplenomegaly.
+• Severe and early onset form (present at birth or within the first 4 years of life): Prenatal form presents with nonimmune hydrops fetalis.
+Severe neonatal form presents with neonatal cholestasis with hepatosplenomegaly

-• Late onset (frequently in patients aged >4 y): Patients develop milder symptoms.
+• Late onset (frequently in patients >4 years): Patients present with milder symptoms.

 Major clinical manifestations include the following:

-• Dysmorphic features, such as coarse face, macrocephaly, frontal prominence, premature closure of sagittal lambdoid sutures, and short neck, may be observed.
+• Dysmorphic features; macrocephaly, coarse facial features, frontal prominence, premature closure of sagittal lambdoid sutures, and a shortened neck.

-• Visceral involvement and hepatosplenomegaly is a characteristic feature.
+• Visceral involvement and hepatosplenomegaly are characteristic features.

 • Connective tissue involvement includes inguinal and umbilical hernias and, rarely, vascular anomalies.

-• Growth and development is affected by presentation of postnatal short stature, hypotonia, and neurological disorders that ultimately lead to mental retardation.
-Mental retardation is often moderate, nonprogressive, and most pronounced in speech and language development.2
+• Growth and development are affected by postnatal short stature, hypotonia, and neurologic disorders that ultimately lead to mental retardation.
+Mental retardation often are moderate, nonprogressive, and most pronounced in speech and language development.
+[7]

-• Lymphedema/edema, heart disease (eg valvar heart disease), and aortic regurgitation may develop.
+• Lymphedema/edema, heart disease (eg, valvular heart disease), and aortic regurgitation may develop.

-• Chronic inflammatory lung disease and recurrent respiratory infections are often a problem.
+• Chronic inflammatory lung disease and recurrent respiratory infections are common.

 Causes